jbrockopp/docs/content/administration/_index.md

 The server is considered the brains of the application while the worker is considered the brawn of the application.

 An optional third service, the [ui](/docs/administration/ui/), can also be deployed but is not required for the Vela platform to operate as intended.
-This provides a nice, easy-to-use way of performing actions within Vela.
+This service provides a practically designed method for performing operations within Vela that feel intuitive.

 ![Vela Overview](vela.png)